groovy-tutorial/groovy-tutorial/manuscript/02_02_Objects.md

 ## Useful Methods

 In the Groovy/Java family tree, `java.lang.Object` is the grand-daddy of all classes.
 Using a system called "inheritance", each new class inherits attributes such as methods and properties from their forebears.
-Even the `Person` class I described above inherits from `java.lang.Object` and the Groovy developers been enhanced that class further!
+Even the `Person` class I described above inherits from `java.lang.Object` and the Groovy developers have enhanced that class further!
 This means that all classes have built-in features that we can access.
 Let's look at a few of them.

 ### `class`